 I am a learning researcher with an interest in self-directed learning and the personal learning networks that individuals engage in to support their learning.
-Increasingly, learners must take primary (and often, full) responsibility for their learning, so it is important to understand their motivations, how their learning skills emerge and develop (for example to identify learning needs, evaluate learning opportunities and recognise learning that has occurred), and how they can be supported and nurtured.
+Increasingly, learners must take primary (and often, full) responsibility for their learning, so it is important to understand their motivations, and how their learning skills emerge and develop (for example to identify learning needs, evaluate learning opportunities and recognise learning that has occurred).

 I believe that learners should be enabled to take control of their learning wherever possible.
 They should be supported and encouraged to articulate precisely what they want to learn, and guided to engage in learning experiences that match both their existing knowledge and their identified learning needs.
 In formal contexts, learning should (where possible) be focused around creation of new knowledge, with the learning artefacts created serving as evidence of learning, a base for further learning through reflection, and as a point of connection to others with similar interests or learning goals.
 Learning should be social, shared through professional and peer networks.
 For adults, motivation is key to learning, and for the teacher, understanding the motivations of individual students is paramount.

 With Glasgow Caledonian University I have been involved in studies exploring knowledge workers’ learning practices in the petrochemical and finance industries, examined learning of professionals in mainstream and connectivist MOOCs, supervised a PhD student exploring research student learning by examining their employability development, and specified tools to support learning towards goals through a process we call ‘Charting’.

 I have recently changed role at Glasgow Caledonian University and now have responsibility for undertaking and supporting educational research across the University as part of the Educational Research & Evaluation team.